Chapter 11 Subgroup-based analysis

 .
 This second option will be useful if your study area is a complicated combination/substraction of multiple geostrata.

-Remaining inputs
+Remaining optional inputs

 iterations